Table of Contents

 - Turn the power to the tank back on.

-Even the most seasoned do-it-yourselfer backs off from water pump replacement or pressure tank issues.
+- Even the most seasoned do-it-yourselfer should back off from water pump replacement or pressure tank issues.
 A submersible pump needs to be pulled up a long way from your well, and once it’s up, you may not be too sure what you’re going to do with it.
 Someone trained in water pump technology will be able to make a repair or recognize the time has come for a replacement.
 Even above-ground jet pumps contain a number of components that aren’t easy to troubleshoot without training and experience.

 How Your Water Pump and Pressure Tank Work Together

-When a water valve is opened within your home’s plumbing, the tank pushes out the water through the piping and then only fills up again when the pressure in the tank falls below a specific pressure rating.
+- When a water valve is opened within your home’s plumbing, the tank pushes out the water through the piping and then only fills up again when the pressure in the tank falls below a specific pressure rating.
 By having the pressure tank hold a significant amount of water, there is less wear and tear on the well pump because it doesn’t have to cycle on and off as often.
-Since well pumps are a bit more work to repair and replace, the pressure tank, specifically the right size of pressure tank, is an important component to a well water system.
+Since well pumps are a bit more work to repair and replace, the pressure tank, specifically the right size of pressure tank, is an important component of a well water system.

 How Water Pressure Tanks Work